neonite2217/Web_Dev-2.0/e-dictionary/readme.md

 ## 🛠️ Description

-The **Dictionary Project** is a web-based dictionary app that allows users to search for the meanings, definitions, and examples of words in various languages.
+This is a web-based dictionary app that allows users to search for the meanings, definitions, and examples of words in various languages.
 The project fetches word data from a public API, providing users with quick and accurate results.
 This tool is ideal for educational purposes, language learning, or simply as a handy reference for day-to-day use.

 ## ⚙️ Technologies Used